Can Grammarly Replace An Editor And Proofreader?

 The cost of hiring a professional editor is expensive.
 You can check the rates quoted on the Editorial Freelancers Association for a guide.

-In general, you will be looking at somewhere between $30 to $60 per hour.
+Generally, you will be looking at somewhere between $30 and $60 per hour.

 Grammarly’s annual premium subscription rates compare favorably to this, depending on which subscription option you choose.

 If you choose only one month, it is $29.00.
-But an annual subscription works out much more cost-effective at about $12.00 per month.
+However, an annual subscription is much more cost-effective at about $12.00 per month.

-Sure, you’re not going to get the help and advice a human editor or proofreader can give you.
+Sure, you won’t get the help and advice a human editor or proofreader can give you.

 But at the same time, can you afford to pay one, two, or three thousand dollars or even a lot more for an editor for a book manuscript?